 The Good Wife is a legal and political drama that aired from 2009-2016.
 The series focuses on Alicia Florrick, who returns to her career in law after the events of a public sex and political corruption scandal involving her husband, the state’s attorney.
 But is being a lawyer like The Good Wife?
 And should we use it as legal inspiration?

 Many critics praise The Good Wife for moving away from the conventional legal dramas by utilising storylines that allow for lengthy courtroom dialogue highlighting the various, often lengthy and complex, steps of the legal process.
 Moreover, The Good Wife’s strive for realism takes them into the depths of negotiation, plea bargaining, and motion dismissal as opposed to a case which always goes to trial which isn’t realistically how the law works.
-The shows portrayal of the justice system is largely due to the writing staff, which included three writers with legal backgrounds, one full time legal consultant and many other experts which were used by writers regularly to educate themselves on finer points.
+The shows portrayal of the justice system is largely due to the writing staff, which included three writers with legal backgrounds, one full time legal consultant and many other experts which were used by writers regularly to educate themselves on the finer points.

-One of the best aspects of The Good Wife from my perspective was the connections made to real legal cases.
+One of the most appealing aspects of The Good Wife from my perspective was the connections made to real legal cases.
 The episode surrounding marriage equality over a bakery’s decision not to bake a gay marriage cake is reflective of a real case in the UK where a bakery refused to bake a cake with gay motifs on it due to their religious beliefs arguing religious freedom.
 Moreover, the episodes focusing on drones, gun control and bitcoin are all relevant legal expertise areas which are up and coming for the future of real commerciallaw firms.
 They are realistically subjects you could deal with in any future legal career you undertake.

 Is Being a Lawyer Like The Good Wife?
 Perhaps Not